Cercedilla: a mountain town to escape the hustle and heat of Madrid

 There are many other routes you can do if you have the time and energy.
 Camino Schmid is a classic, and the views from Carretera de la República are spectacular.

-Remember to take a map and plenty of water… And have fun!
+Remember to take a map (or one of them new-fangled hiking apps, if you prefer) and plenty of bottled water… And have fun!

 P.S.
 What’s your favorite route around Cercedilla and the Sierra de Madrid?
 Let me know, right here in the comments…